-94-804 Transformational Leadership Fall К2 6 units Methods 90-823 Program Evaluation Fall/Spring 12 units Methods 91-809 Organizational Change: Transition and Transformation Spring A4 6 units Methods 94-811 Strategy Development Fall/Spring A1, ,A3, B4 6 units Methods 94-813 Project Management Fall/Spring A1,B1, C1 A3,B3 6 units Methods tools needed for economic development at the local, regional, or state level.
+90-823 Program Evaluation Fall/Spring 12 units Methods 91-809 Organizational Change: Transition and Transformation Spring A4 6 units Methods 94-811 Strategy Development Fall/Spring A1, A3, B4 6 units Methods 94-813 Project Management Fall/Spring A1,B1, C1 A3,B3 6 units Methods

+10. URBAN AND REGIONAL ECONOMIC DEVELOPMENT CONCENTRATION

+The Urban and Regional Economic Development Policy Concentration provides students interested in the policy and practice of economic development in the United States with concepts, knowledge, and tools needed for economic development at the local, regional, or state level.
 The concentration is relevant for work in foundation, state, or federal level programs intended to support economic development at the local or regional level.

-9. URBAN AND REGIONAL ECONOMIC DEVELOPMENT CONCENTRATION

-The Urban and Regional Economic Development Policy Concentration provides students interested in the policy and practice of economic development in the United States with concepts, knowledge, and